swina/whoobe-one-vite/README.md

 # whoobe-one-vite

-Build full static web pages created with [**whoobe-one-studio**](https://github.com/swina/whoobe-one-studio) using ViteJS.
+Build full static TailwindCSS web pages/components created with [**whoobe-one-studio**](https://github.com/swina/whoobe-one-studio) using ViteJS.

 AlpineJS and GSAP support included.

 ## whoobe-one-studio

-Whoobe-One-Studio is a visual web page builder that creates a build distribution ready to be deployed with whoobe-one-vite.
+[**Whoobe-One-Studio**](https://whoobe-one-studio.vercel.app) is a visual web page builder that creates a build distribution ready to be deployed with whoobe-one-vite.
-From the preview of any page create with Whoobe-One-Studio

 ### Build a static webpage